gbellocchi/genov/README.md

 ### Accelerator Specification Source Files

-User-defined source files are to be inserted in the accelerator library (`src/accelerators/`).
-There exist exemplary library items to guide the user in the phase of integration of new wrapper specifications.
+User-defined accelerator specifications are collected in the accelerator library (`src/accelerators/`).

-To extend the content of the library, the best practice is to create a new library folder comprising the following sections:
+Each project comprise the following items:

-1.  `specs/` - This location contains the Python specification file `acc_specs.py`.
-The latter embodies the required information to specialize the interface between the accelerator wrapper and the integrated engine, as well as additional features.
+1.  `specs/` - This location contains the Python specification file `acc_specs.py` that embodies the required information to specialize the interface between the accelerator wrapper and the HLS accelerator kernel, as well as additional features.
-2.  `rtl/` - This location contains the RTL components of the engine the user wants to wrap.
+2.  `rtl/` - This location contains the RTL components of the HLS accelerator.
 To this end, the flow does not mandate any specific design methodology for the target accelerator engines.
 3.  `sw/` - This location contains additional software components for the testing phase.

-An `__init__.py` is always required to properly propagate information from the accelerator library throughout the template library.
-The content of the former has to be interpretable and accessible by Python as part of the tool package.
+These components are not mandatory.

 ### Overlay Specification Source Files
 Similarly, the user-defined source files to guide system generation are to be inserted in the overlay library (`src/overlays/`).

-To extend the content of the library, the best practice is to create a new library folder comprising the following sections:
+Each project comprise the following item:

 1.  `specs/` - The Python specification file is named `ov_specs.py`.
 This specification tells the tool how to connect accelerator wrappers at system-level and how to tailor HW resources to the application requirements.

-At the moment, only a minimal subset of the possible HW customizations are exposed to the user.
-Examples are inserted to guide the user during the first system specifications.
+### MatMul HLS examples
+We provide examples of three alternative overlay-based platforms integrating the _MatMul accelerators_ previously developed with HLS.

 ## System Generation
 To generate the system, you can run the command `make clean all`.

-Additionally, add the following arguments:
+Additionally, the following arguments can be added:

-- **TARGET_OV**: This is to specify the path to the target system to be generated.
-For the generation to succeed, an overlay specification should exist in the library (comprised under: `src/overlays/`) with the very same name of the target system.
-For example, you can run the command `make vsim TARGET_OV=ex-gen-1` only when It exists a specification for `ex-gen-1` under `src/overlays/ex-gen-1/specs`.
+- **TARGET_OV**: It specifies what overlay to generate.
+For example, you can run the command `make clean all TARGET_OV=xil_open_hw_23_mmult_hw`.

-The generated components will then be available under `output`.
+The generated components are automatically exported to the FPGA overlay subsystem where they can be later built.

-To export the generated system to AROV, run `make ov_deploy`.

 ## References
-1) "A RISC-V-based FPGA Overlay to Simplify Embedded Accelerator Deployment" - G. Bellocchi et al. (2021)
+1) **"A RISC-V-based FPGA Overlay to Simplify Embedded Accelerator Deployment" - G. Bellocchi et al. (2021)**
 2) "XNOR Neural Engine: A Hardware Accelerator IP for 21.6-fJ/op Binary Neural Network Inference" - F. Conti et al. (2018)
 3) Hardware Processing Engines Documentation: https://hwpe-doc.readthedocs.io/en/latest/index.html